History of astronomy

+The success of astronomy, compared to other sciences, was achieved because of several reasons.
+Astronomy was the first science to have a mathematical foundation and have sophisticated procedures such as using armillary spheres and quadrants.
+This provided a solid base for collecting and verifying data.

+Throughout the years, astronomy has broadened into multiple subfields such as astrophysics, observational astronomy, theoretical astronomy, and astrobiology.

 Early history

 Early cultures identified celestial objects with gods and spirits.
 They related these objects (and their movements) to phenomena such as rain, drought, seasons, and tides.
-It is generally believed that the first astronomers were priests, and that they understood celestial objects and events to be manifestations of the divine, hence early astronomy's connection to what is now called astrology.
+It is generally believed that the first astronomers were priests who understood celestial objects and events to be manifestations of the divine, hence the connection to what is now called astrology.
 A 32,500-year-old carved ivory mammoth tusk could contain the oldest known star chart (resembling the constellation Orion).
-It has also been suggested that drawing on the wall of the Lascaux caves in France dating from 33,000 to 10,000 years ago could be a graphical representation of the Pleiades, the Summer Triangle, and the Northern Crown.
+It has also been suggested that drawings on the wall of the Lascaux caves in France dating from 33,000 to 10,000 years ago could be a graphical representation of the Pleiades, the Summer Triangle, and the Northern Crown.
 Ancient structures with possibly astronomical alignments (such as Stonehenge) probably fulfilled astronomical, religious, and social functions.

-Calendars of the world have often been set by observations of the Sun and Moon (marking the day, month and year), and were important to agricultural societies, in which the harvest depended on planting at the correct time of year, and for which the nearly full moon was the only lighting for night-time travel into city markets.
+Calendars of the world have often been set by observations of the Sun and Moon (marking the day, month, and year) and were important to agricultural societies, in which the harvest depended on planting at the correct time of year.
+The nearly full moon was also the only lighting for night-time travel into city markets.